 Copper piping is durable and resistant to corrosion and bacteria.
 It can last for 50 years on average, but it can last up to 80 years with proper maintenance.
-The cost of using copper pipes for rough-in plumbing in your bathroom is $3 to $8 per linear foot.
+The cost of using copper pipes for rough-in plumbing in your bathroom is about $4 to $12 per linear foot, including labor.

 PEX piping is flexible and resistant to corrosion.
 It requires fewer connectors than copper and isn’t as vulnerable to freezing temperatures.
-You can expect to pay $.40 to $2 per linear foot for PEX piping.
+You can expect to pay around $1.50 to $4 per linear foot for PEX piping, including labor.

 CPVC piping is corrosion-resistant and can withstand high heat and water pressure.
-On average, homeowners pay $0.50 to $1 per linear foot for rough-in plumbing in their bathroom.
+On average, homeowners pay $1.50 to $3.25 per linear foot for CPVC rough-in plumbing in their bathroom.

 The size of your home will determine the distance between each bathroom and the piping material required for your plumbing lines.
 On average, you’ll pay more for a three-bathroom rough-in job in a 2,000-square-foot home with bathrooms on different sides of the building than for a job in a 1,250-square-foot home with bathrooms that share a wall.